 Top 5 Things To Do in Harlem

 Theres a lot of things to do in Harlem and the neighborhood is pretty big.
-Here are the top 5 things to check out if you’re limited on time.
+Here are the top 5 things to check out if you’re pressed on time.

 - Harlem Meer in Central Park – The meer, which is the Dutch word for lake is located in the northern part of Central Park.
-The area has a lot of history with the remains of gun emplacements from the War of 1812.
+The area has a lot of history with the remains of gun emplacements from the War of 1812, the British-American War.
 (Address: Central Park N and 5th Avenue, Subway 23 110th Street Station)

 - Pass By The Apollo Theater – Another historical landmark.
 This music hall in Harlem has featured some of the best artists to ever grace the entertainment industry, such as the late James Brown.
 (Address: 253 W 125th St, New York, NY 10027, Subway ACBD 125th Street Station)